MY DECLUTTERING TIPS

-2014 is the year I gave over half of my possessions to charity, stopped buying unnecessary stuff and simplified my life.
-Such a drastic lifestyle change created a lot of discussion with my family and friends.
+During 2014, I gave over half of my possessions to charity, stopped buying unnecessary stuff and simplified my life.
+Such a drastic lifestyle change created a lot of discussion with family and friends.
 Some asked for decluttering tips while others wondered if I’d simply lost the plot!

-Although Candy Pop is not usually a place for lifestyle advice, I thought it would be fun to share my decluttering tips should anyone need a little help or motivation.
-After all, I was once a collector and a hoarder, so if I can do it anyone can!
-And before I start I just want to say this is by no means the best way to live, some of my favourite people are hoarders, and very happy – hello mum!
+Anyway, I thought it would be fun to share my decluttering tips should anyone need a little help or motivation.
+After all, I was once a collector and hoarder so if I can do it anyone can!

 1. Getting started